how to be more productive

 higher mathematics — paid for site but with free resources.
 Past paper questions ordered by topic — very handy!

-advanced higher mathematics — as the previous link
+advanced higher mathematics — as the previous link but for Advanced Higher

 One of the important uses of trigonometry has to do with simplifying calculations with vectors, and therefore Trigonometry is Essential to Physics